 Plus, if you upgrade to Premium or Metal, the rate climbs even higher.

 The other benefit of a Savings Vault is that because it isn’t a traditional savings account, you don’t have to worry about withdrawal limits.

 You’ll have full access to take money out of your Savings Vault at any time.
 To move money into your Savings Vault, you can set up recurring transfers or use round-ups to put aside the remainder of your card purchases automatically.

-Revolut Junior is a bank account designed for kids aged 12 to 17 and is controlled by a parent or legal guardian.
+Revolut Junior is an account designed for kids aged 12 to 17 and is controlled by a parent or legal guardian.

 You can set custom spending limits and get alerts in real time.
 You can also freeze the card at any time.

 There’s even a dedicated Revolut Junior app, which allows kids to learn about banking and independently manage their accounts.

 Revolut Business Banking

 Revolut offers business accounts for companies at various stages of growth.
 Each account option comes with complimentary payments to other Revolut accounts, company cards, recurring payment dashboards, and no-fee spending in more than 150 different currencies.